We’re looking for the next generation of leading games programmers!

 You’ll be presented with a set of questions which reflect the code challenges and problems you would expect to be faced with in the games industry.
 It’s not an easy test though and will really challenge your knowledge!

 Develop & publish your very own game!
-Starting from a prototype Unreal Engine 5 project and building upon its C++ codebase, you’ll be asked to develop it into a fully featured and publishable game that can really highlight your technical ability.
+Starting from a prototype in DX11 and building upon its C++ codebase, you’ll be asked to develop it into a fully featured and publishable game that can really highlight your technical ability.

-A team of devs from across the industry will playtest your games, while our panel of expert programmers will review your code.
-Not only will you be marked on your game, it’s enjoyability and design, but how technically accomplished and efficient your coding is.
+A team of devs from across the industry will playtest your games, while our panel of technical experts will review your code.
+Not only will you be marked on your game playability and functionality, but how technically accomplished and efficient your coding is.

 After reviewing the results from the previous two stages, the highest achieving students will be invited to take part in an exclusive panel interview with leading industry professionals.
 Styled after a studio hiring interview, they’ll want to know all about you, your technical knowledge and career motivations.